karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

           arguments: '-registryName $(registryName) -repository $(imageName) -tag $(tag)'
 ```

-I have not touched this script at all, because it is good enough as it is.
-But, let's check it out anyways.
-Here's how it looks:
+I decided to not touch this script at all, because it is good enough as it is.
+But, let's review it out anyways.

 ```csharp
 <#